jaiswal-adarsh/jaiswal-adarsh/README.md

 <h1 align="center"> Hi, I am Adarsh!
 Welcome to my Github Profile! :wave: </h1>

-I am Adarsh Jaiswal, currently pursuing my Bachelor's degree in Computer Science and Engineering with Specialization in Artificial Intelligence and Machine Learning .
+I am currently pursuing my Bachelor's degree in Computer Science and Engineering with Specialization in Artificial Intelligence and Machine Learning .
 I am a good learner and a geek.
 I am always open for collaborating on projects and ideas.

 ### Explore more about me & feel free to connect with me here: